stephhubka/working-with-steph/README.md

 I also have ADD, and it's genuinely one of my creative superpowers.
 I'm fast-moving, intuitive, and very systems-oriented.
 It also means I do my best work with deep focus and minimal noise, and meeting-heavy days can be especially draining.

-If I'm slow to respond, it's usually life or volumne — not a lack of care.
-Sometimes I'm just behing on a long queue of Slack messages.
+If I'm slow to respond, it's usually life or volume — not a lack of care.
+Sometimes I'm just behind on a long queue of Slack messages.

 I really appreciate humans that give each other grace, clarity, and room to be human.